Qrouger/PPIFold/README.md

 # PPIFold
 Automatised pipeline for massive PPI prediction and figure creation.

 This python package is use to generate PPI prediction on lot of system, without lost time in generate initial file and sort result.
+This pipeline have a cutoff on PAE, iQ-score and hiQ-score.
+An alert is set for proteins with MSA depth lower than 100 sequences.
 ### Requirements

 - Python >3.9